Fall Allergy Survival Guide

 Clinical Contributor to this blog:

-Fall is ALMOST here, and for many in San Antonio, that means one thing: it’s sneezin’ season.
+Fall is ALMOST here, and for many people in Texas, that means one thing: it’s sneezin’ season.
 Allergens like ragweed, mold, mountain cedar, oak, elm, and grass pollen are some of the biggest triggers in our area.
-In fact, Asthma and Allergy Foundation of American ranks San Antonio as the fourth most challenging city in the U.S. for fall allergy sufferers
+In fact, the Asthma and Allergy Foundation of America rates San Antonio as the 4th most challenging city in the U.S. for fall allergy sufferers.

-If you find yourself constantly sneezing, rubbing your eyes, or feeling run-down this fall allergy season, you’re not alone.
+If you are constantly sneezing, rubbing your eyes, or feeling run-down this fall allergy season, you’re not alone.
 The good news is that there are simple steps you can take to feel better.

 Recognizing the Symptoms